 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-If you live in one of the four cities that support it so far, you can transform Apple Maps walking directions with Apple AR.
+If you live in one of the cities that support it so far, you can transform Apple Maps walking directions with Apple AR.

 That is helped by the iPhone's location feature, but still, wave your camera toward a nondescript house on a side street, and Apple AR can tell where to place directions.